I. Overview of the Collection

 V. Administrative Information

 Access Restrictions: This collection is open for research

-Preferred Citation: Division of Student Affairs Records, Barry University Archives and Special Collections, Miami Shores, Florida
+Preferred Citation: Records of the Department of Sociology and Criminology, Barry University Archives and Special Collections, Miami Shores, Florida